-If there is a need to find more out about the nature, magnitude, number of incidents of violence or level of potential risk, a workplace violence risk assessment can be helpful in giving you the information needed to address any areas of concern.
-CTRI’s assessments provide a clear and concise picture of the climate and challenges that your organization has.
+If there is a need to find out more about the nature, magnitude, number of incidents of violence, or level of potential risk, a workplace violence risk assessment can be helpful in giving you the information needed to address any areas of concern.
+CTRI’s assessments provide a clear and concise picture of the climate and challenges that your organization may face.
 The results of a risk assessment position you to implement policies and procedures that create a safe work environment.

 Phase 1 – Goal Planning Meeting

 CTRI will meet with you to explore your goals and interests.
 We will then work through what the scope and parameters of the assessment will be and what your desired outcomes are.
 Details related to timelines, communication, staff participation, and data collection methods will be established.